 This page may contain affiliate links.
 This means that if you buy/book anything we recommend through A Pair of Travel Pants, we receive a small commision, at no extra cost to you!
 It’s a small way of helping us fund our travels.
 Thank you for your support!

-I’ll cut to the chase: Bluffworks are excellent travel pants, and you should get a pair.
+I’ll cut to the chase: The Bluffworks Chino is an excellent pair of travel pants, and you should get a pair.
 The end.

 That said, there are some definite pros and cons, and if you’re interested, read on…

 I first stumbled upon the Bluffworks travel pants via a quick google search.
 I figured that I couldn’t be the only person in the world who wants a nice serviceable pair of pants that are made with travel in mind, which aren’t baggy as hell, or accompanied by an excess of pockets.
 Bluffworks were billed as pants that you could wear to the office (if you have one), and then climb a mountain without getting changed in between.
 That coupled with the extra pocket related features left me intrigued.

 I opted for the brightly coloured orange Chino, or “Harvest Gold” as they call it, in the “tailored” fit.
 I liked the colour.
 They were brighter than the pants I’d normally wear, but it was definitely a nice change.
 There was one issue with the colour which I’ll come back to later…

 How/Where Did I wear Them?